ditlexd/nextjs-workshop/README.md

 recommend for this app is that you use the `mutate()` function that is provided by [useSWR.](https://swr.vercel.app/docs/mutation)
 This will fetch the new list of products automatically for you.

-Another option is to modify the `delete` API so that it returns the new list of products right away.
+Another option is to modify the `delete` API so that it returns the new list of products right away, and set that as a React state withe the `useState` [hook](https://reactjs.org/docs/hooks-state.html).

 ## New product page